Liquidations in the Age of Social Distancing - yes, it's still easy to appoint

 A great rule of thumb in Insolvency is: If there’s a problem, raise it in writing.
 It’s always best to have a paper trail.
 Most issues in a liquidation require some thought and consultation so you rarely get an answer on the spot by calling or turning up at a liquidators office.

-So don’t delay helping your client with a liquidation because they can’t leave the house, it can all be done from home.
+So don’t delay a liquidation because you can’t leave the house, it can all be done from home.